Pakistan National Council of the Arts: National Puppet Theatre

 National Puppet Theatre was established in 1975.
-It was a great step taken by Pakistan National Council of the Arts, Ministry of Culture & Pakistan in order to revive the most popular folk art, which was dying due to negligence.
-Two groups were sent to China for Rod puppet training in 1975 & 1979 & a third was sent to Poland in 1987.Since then its quest to promote the art of puppetry, at home and in remote/ far flung areas of Pakistan, is in progress.
-NPT is carrying on its services to entertain/educate the children and norms through puppetry at home by conducting free puppet shows every Friday at Liaquat Memorial Hall, Rawalpindi in the past & is carrying on this legacy of entertainment even today every Monday at National Art Gallery, Islamabad with its eleven-member team.
+It was a step taken by Pakistan National Council of the Arts, Ministry of Culture & Pakistan in order to revive the most popular folk art, which was dying due to negligence.
+Two groups were sent to China for Rod puppet training in 1975 and 1979 and a third was sent to Poland in 1987.
+Since then its quest to promote the art of puppetry, at home and in remote/ far flung areas of Pakistan, is in progress.
+NPT is carrying on its services to entertain/educate the children and norms through puppetry at home by conducting free puppet shows every Friday at Liaquat Memorial Hall, Rawalpindi in the past and is carrying on this at National Art Gallery, Islamabad with its eleven-member team.
 This team of National Puppet Theatre also holds shows every year to highlight important international events like Earthquake Victims Day, Kashmir Solidarity Day, Pakistan Day Celebrations, Independence Day Celebrations, World Tourism Day, and Universal Children Day & Quaid-e-Azam Day Celebrations.

-Mission

-In developing artistic talent, the Council provides total support through grants, training, arts housing, commissioning of work and overseas touring.
-Major festivals and arts shows are organized to showcase the best of local and international artists.
-New talents are identified and developed through music and writing competition.
-Annual awards are given to artists in recognition of their achievements and to patterns for arts sponsorship.

-To build new audience and broaden arts participation, the Council engages the wider community in the arts through outreach programmes targeted at different sectors of the population.
-It also endorses arts education programmes for artists and arts groups.